We Need to Talk About Kevin: Plot

-The narrator, Eva Khatchadourian, has always struggled with the idea of becoming a mother.
+The narrator, an Armenian woman named Eva Khatchadourian, has always struggled with the idea of becoming a mother.
 Giving up her successful career as a writer in order to concentrate on raising her son, Kevin, she finds herself unable to bond with him, and feels that her son dislikes her and may even have psychopathic traits, though his father, Franklin Plaskett, refuses to acknowledge the problem.

 In the wake of a school massacre committed by the 15-year-old Kevin, Eva begins writing letters to Franklin, reflecting on her relationship with her husband and her son.
 She has sold the family home to pay for legal expenses, but in order to be near the facility where Kevin is incarcerated, she still lives in their home town, where she is shunned by the community.
 She regularly visits Kevin in prison, but their relationship is not close.

 As a boy, Kevin is intractable with his mother, yet docile with his father.
-Eva perceives him as deliberately antagonistic, with his behavior ranging from manipulative to outright cruel.
+Eva perceives him as deliberate with his behavior, ranging from manipulative to outright cruel.
 He uses a childhood incident in which Eva, frustrated at his resistance to toilet training, lashed out and broke his arm, as a form of emotional blackmail, while telling his father the injury was an accident.

-As an adolescent, Kevin discovers an interest in archery, but seems unable to relate to anyone but his sycophantic friend Leonard.
-He unsettles his peers, disdains convention by wearing uncomfortably undersized clothes, and follows news of school shooters and mass murderers.
-In high school, Kevin, Leonard, and two others accuse their drama teacher of sexual abuse; Eva is convinced he orchestrated the false accusations.

 Franklin defends him, convinced that his son is normal and just misunderstood.
 Eva's dislike for her son creates a rift between the married couple.
 They have a second child, Celia, who is as affectionate to Eva as Kevin was hostile.
 While Kevin is babysitting Celia, she has an accident involving drain cleaner and is blinded in one eye.
 Eva is certain that Kevin is responsible for this.

+As an adolescent, Kevin discovers an interest in archery, but seems unable to relate to anyone but his sycophantic friend Leonard.
+He unsettles his peers, disdains convention by wearing uncomfortably undersized clothes, and follows news of school shooters and mass murderers.
+In high school, Kevin, Leonard, and two others accuse their drama teacher of sexual abuse; Eva is convinced he orchestrated the false accusations.
 This accusation leads Franklin to ask for a divorce, intending to take custody of Kevin; Kevin overhears them.

 Finally, one morning, Kevin shoots Franklin and Celia dead with his crossbow before going to school and trapping seven classmates, a cafeteria worker, and a teacher in a gymnasium before shooting them.
 Kevin receives a light sentence as he is a minor, and uses a prescription for Prozac to argue that he was experiencing violent psychotic episodes as a side effect.

 The novel ends on the second anniversary of the massacre.
 Kevin is about to turn eighteen and will soon be transferred to Sing Sing, a maximum security prison.
 Eva asks Kevin for the first time why he committed the murders; he replies that he is no longer sure.
 They embrace, and Eva concludes that, despite what he did, she loves her son, and awaits his release so that she can welcome him home again.